deanturpin/handt/readme.md

 daemon alerting me to the fact that I've done something wrong.

 # Exchanges
-Whilst intuitively it feels you will respond to market changes quicker the more frequently you request prices.
+Intuitively it feels you will respond to market changes quicker the more frequently you request prices.
 But Coinbase and CryptoCompare don't publish updates more often than once per minute.
+CryptoCompare also has some rate limiting so 80 requests&mdash;each for a different coin&mdash;seems a good compromise.

 ## CryptoCompare API
 ```bash